Research Administration Certification Program

 The purpose of the program is to develop and maintain a skilled cadre of research administration professionals within the university and to promote a culture of research facilitation, compliance and integrity.
 This program is recommended for staff whose work supports sponsored projects, particularly those new to the field or new to Cornell University.

 The curriculum provides a high-level overview of key concepts related to sponsored programs administration at Cornell.
-The five day core training program is offered three times a year.
+The five day core training program is offered twice a year.
 Participants attend lectures and use problem-based learning exercises to engage in real-world issues.
-In addition to the core courses, 15 hours of electives are recommended within one year and continuing education is also encouraged.
+In addition to the core courses, 15 hours of electives are required within one year.
+Continuing education is also encouraged.

 Principles and Practice of Research Administration at Cornell University

 - Module 1: Introduction to Research Administration at Cornell: Developing and Submitting Proposals

 - Module 2: Financial Policies, Stewardship, and Crafting Fully Compliant Budgets

 - Module 3: Crafting Compliant Budgets and Understanding the Award Process

 - Module 5: Fiscal, Technical, and Administrative Management of Awarded Projects

 Electives (15 hours recommended)1